 Other nominated project sponsors will be offered support through the preparation and sharing of appropriate templates and documents developed through the Pilot Project, and some will also be invited to form part of the Infrastructure Reference Group.

 In preparation for the commencement of the pilot project, the Department sought the services of a suitably qualified person or consortia to undertake the role of project Coordinator.
 Greenhill Engineers Pty Ltd (in partnership with Stimson Consulting) was successful in this process.
 Mr John Stimson will assume the day to day role of project Coordinator for the duration of the Pilot.

-Key tasks in the coming months will include the preparation of Scheme outline templates, consideration of potential Practice Directions and the drafting of a Scheme Coordinator Code of Conduct.
+Key tasks in the coming months will include the preparation of Scheme outline templates and consideration of potential Practice Directions.

 In addition the Department will also be commencing preparation of Design Standards, with assistance provided by suitably qualified persons.
 Updates regarding Design Standards will be provided in due course.